flobjective/hexagonal-library/README.md

 ## Overview

-Hexagonal architecture consisting of currently two modules:
+An application consisting of currently two modules:

 - Inventory
 - Circulation